sander110419/Cloud-infra-visualization/README.md

 ### Providers

-We aim to support all major cloud providers.
+The aim is to support all major cloud providers.
 The following are currently on the roadmap:

 - **Azure**: Support for Azure infrastructure
 - **AWS**: AWS infrastructure